-If the engine is driven in the way it was built (high forward exhaust) without a power valve, the effect of the resonance exhaust will start at a certain revolution speed, at lower speeds the engine simply does not output enough power.
-At low rpm, the exhaust port is still open even after the gas exchange process has been completed.
+If the engine is run as it was built (high pre-exhaust) without using a power valve, the effect of the resonance exhaust will start at this specific speed, at lower speeds the engine simply does not have any torque.
+The waves are reflected way too early and the outlet port is open too long.

 For low speeds, the control time of the exhaust port must therefore be changed so the effective compression is higher and compression is started earlier.
 Such a smaller exhaust duct would then again be too small for high revolution speeds.

-The task of the exhaust control is to switch between these two engine characteristics (with resonance exhaust and high fore exhaust and with closed slide valve) at the right time – or rather at the right speed.
+The task of the power valve is to switch between these two engine characteristics (with resonance exhaust and high fore exhaust and with closed slide valve) at the right time – or rather at the right speed.

 The red curve describes the actual power curve of the engine.
 Only at about 7,500 rpm the resonance exhaust starts to work, below that the power output is practically non-existent.
 The blue curve shows the power of the engine with closed power valve.